 The eight rooms in the original (palace) building house an impressive selection of artifacts from the al-Andalus era.
 While the new building features an exceptional exhibit – Cordoba’s Roman Theater.

-The most curious fact about the Theater, is that for decades, historians and archaeologists were puzzled over its location, until the excavations for the new building for the Archaeological Museum began and the Theatre was discovered underneath the building site.
+The most curious fact about the Theater is that for decades, historians and archaeologists were puzzled over its location until the excavations for the new building for the Archaeological Museum began, and the Theatre was discovered underneath the building site.
 It has been restored and can be visited in the basement of the museum’s second building.
+Of course, if you’ve seen the Roman Theater in Malaga, Cordoba’s theatre remnants are not going to impress you.

 - Opening times: Tuesday to Saturday 9 am – 9 pm; Sundays and holidays 9 am – 3 pm; Closed on Mondays.